awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_sqs.IQueue

-SQS queue used by Karpenter to receive critical events from AWS services which may affect your nodes.
+The SQS queue used by Karpenter to receive critical events from AWS services which may affect your nodes.

 ---